 Sustainable development can be achieved using these strategies:

-1. Using eco-friendly fuels like CNG and LPG will reduce the CO2 emission which will be beneficial for environment
+1. Using eco-friendly fuels like CNG and LPG will reduce CO2 emissions, which will be beneficial for the environment.

-2. India has abundance of solar and wind power which can reduce energy expenses.
+2. India has an abundance of solar and wind power, which can reduce energy expenses.
 Using these sources will help in sustainable development.

-3. Recycling of waste products also helps to sustain the environment.
-Waste generated from household can be used as manure.
-Banning use of plastic bags is a great step for reducing environmental pollution and attaining sustainable development.
+3. Recycling waste products also helps to sustain the environment.
+Waste generated from households can be used as manure.
+Banning the use of plastic bags is a great step for reducing environmental pollution and attaining sustainable development.

-4. Using of input efficient technology has resulted in higher production and productivity and lesser use of natural resources which enhances growth opportunities for India.
+4. Using input-efficient technology has resulted in higher production and productivity and lesser use of natural resources, which enhances growth opportunities for India.

 19. Explain the relevance of intergenerational equity in the definition of sustainable development.

-Handing over of earth to its future generations in a good condition becomes an obligatory requirement.
-It can only achieved if resources are judiciously utilised.
-Over utilization will result in reducing the productive capacity of future generations.
+Handing over of earth to its future generations in good condition becomes an obligatory requirement.
+It can only be achieved if resources are judiciously utilised.
+Overutilisation will result in reducing the productive capacity of future generations.
 Economic development that is being generated will not remain the same for the upcoming generations as the resources will be reduced.
-Sustainable development aims at economic development of present while not making a compromise on the resources available for future generations.
-It is welfare for both present and future.
-It is achieved by optimum use of resources so as to save for future generations and maintain inter-generational equity.
+Sustainable development aims at the economic development of the present while not making a compromise on the resources available for future generations.
+It is welfare for both the present and future.
+It is achieved by the optimum use of resources so as to save for future generations and maintain inter-generational equity.

 - Environment definition and functions

 - Ozone depletion